The

 “Gradually, then rapidly and ever more widely, the Industrial Revolution changed the economic form and moral superstructure of European and American life [and other part of the world albeit more gradually].
 Men, women, and children left home and family, authority and unity, to work as individuals, individually paid, in factories built to house not men but machines.
 Every decade the machines multiplied and became more complex; economic maturity came later; children no longer were economic assets; marriage was delayed; premarital continence became more difficult to maintain.
 The city offered every discouragement to marriage, but it provided every stimulus and facility for sex....The authority of father and mother lost its economic base through growing individualism of industry.
 The rebellious youth was no longer constrained by the surveillance of the village; he could hide his sins in the protective anonymity of the city crowd... education spread religious doubts... the old agricultural moral code began to die”

-The cons of industrialization cannot be best stated.
+of industrialization cannot be best stated.

 0 comments: